Aldo Braibanti: Last years and death

-Works about Aldo Braibanti
+Works about Braibanti

 After his death, many of Braibanti's students and collaborators began to collect his works and make it public.
 Braibanti's life-long involvement with ecology attracted new interest to his work.
 His poetry and multimedia work began to reappear in theaters.
 In 2015, Riccardo Frattolillo wrote his thesis on Braibanti's work at the University of Rome La Sapienza.
 The thesis became a book un 2018, published by Annales and the author presented some of Braibanti's works at the Teatro Vascello in Rome.

 In 2016, Patrizia Pacini published a long conversation with Braibanti under the title, Fuori tempo, Intervista ad Aldo Braibanti, Carmignani Editrice, Cascian 2016.
 In 2020, Carmen Giardina and Massimiliano Palmese directed a documentary on Braibanti's trial.
 The film was awarded one of Italy's most prestigious prizes, the Nastro d'Argento.

-The Italian film director Gianni Amelio is about to release a full length fiction on Aldo Braibanti entitled The Lord of the Ants and produced by RAI Cinema.
+The Italian film director Gianni Amelio is about to release a full-length fiction on Aldo Braibanti entitled Lord of the Ants and produced by Rai Cinema.